 How does Functional Electrical Stimulation work?

 Depolarisation is when a nerve undergoes a shift in electric charge distribution and is essential to the function of many cells within the body.
-Depolarisation within the nerve generates, with sufficient stimulus to achieve threshold, an action potential.
+Depolarisation within the nerve generates, with sufficient stimulus to achieve the threshold, an action potential.
 This takes place physiologically via the opening and closing of ion channels in response to changes in ligand-gated ion channels or voltage-gated ion channels.

-Electrical stimulation causes activation of the voltage-gated ion channels, causing entry of sodium ions into the nerve tissue, resulting in a less negative charge within, until threshold is reached, and an action potential is generated.
+Electrical stimulation causes activation of the voltage-gated ion channels, causing entry of sodium ions into the nerve tissue, resulting in a less negative charge within, until the threshold is reached, and an action potential is generated.